 Even though cameras and phones might not seem like they compete with each other, they are becoming more like rivals as phones get smarter and have better cameras with AI technology.
 I remember a time when I carried both a DSLR camera and my phone while traveling.
 On the first day, the camera took up most of the space in my bag.
 However, when I looked at the pictures later, I noticed that the camera shots had depth, but the colors were not as vibrant as the ones taken with my phone from the same angle.
 After that, I only used my phone for pictures.
 It’s clear that many non-professionals, like me, would prefer a lightweight phone instead of spending time learning to use a bulky camera.

 “What makes people passionate, pure and simple, is great experiences.
 If they have great experience with your service, they’re going to be passionate about your brand, they’re going to be committed to it.”
 Jesse James Garrett

 The product I don't want to live without

 There’s still lots of room for improvement in product design.
-As an aspiring UX designer, I’m eager to solve pain points for products as well as create the ones which not only help people but also make them enjoy using.
+As an aspiring UX designer, I’m excited about finding solutions to problems in current products and creating new ones that not only assist people but also make their experience enjoyable.